Discover practical ways to fix any flaws & weaknesses in your website!

 #1 HTTPS Security

 Security has always been “a top priority” for Google.
-In 2014 the search engine giant announced HTTPS as a ranking signal.
-Since October 2017, Google is showing “Not secure” caution signs in Chrome every time a web user lands on an HTTP site.
+Since October 2017, Google has been showing “Not secure” caution signs in Chrome every time a web user lands on an HTTP site.

 The first step for this quick fix is to check if your site is HTTPS.

-• ✔️ To convert your site to HTTPS, you need an SSL certificate from a Certificate Authority.
-For more detailed info, check this step-by-step guide.
+✔️ To convert your site to HTTPS, you need an SSL certificate from a Certificate Authority.

 #2 Site Isn't Indexed Correctly